Pwikster/Gratify/README.md

 ## Authentication
 - Login/Logout [DONE]
 - Forgot password
-- User registration and profile setup [50% (User registration implemented)]
+- User registration and profile setup [DONE]

 ## Gratitude Notes
-- Add, view, edit, and delete gratitude notes  [75% (Add, view and edit gratitude notes implemented)]
+- Add, view, edit, and delete gratitude notes  [DONE]
 - Send gratitude notes to other users [DONE]

 ## Dashboard
 - Dashboard for viewing personal gratitude notes [DONE]

 ## Settings
-- Account and notification preferences
+- Account and notification preferences [DONE]
-- Option to receive gratitude notes via SMS
+- Option to receive gratitude notes via SMS [Twilio is verifying, may not be able to do this feature]
-- Set frequency for sending gratitude notes
+- Set frequency for sending gratitude notes [DONE]
-- Account deletion option
+- Account deletion option [DONE]

 ## Running Gratify